asartalo/pq/README.md

 connection establishment procedure resets the interval back to minReconnectInterval.

-* a connection string used for establishing the database connection conninfo string used for establishing the connection (see above).
-The return value is a pointer to an instance of a Listener struct, which exports three
+The return value is a pointer to an instance of a Listener struct, which exports three functions:
-functions:

 * Listen(relname string) - Sends a LISTEN query to the server to start listening for notification for the channel specified in relname.
 Calls to